thisisqubika/coding-challenges/node-js.md

 ## Intent

-The intent of this challenge is to get a sense of how do you solve certain architectural and design problems, and how well do you document and test your work.
+This challenge intends to get a sense of how do you solve certain architectural and design problems, and how well do you document and test your work.

 ## The Challenge